sorin232307/nq-es-spread-analysis/README.md

 Unlike traditional technical analysis, this model relies on math and probability:

 1.  **Risk Management (Regime Filter):** * Calculates a dynamic **200-period EMA** trend filter on the 4H timeframe.
     * **Logic:** If the market structure is Bearish, trading is disabled.
-This acts as a "Falling Knife Protection" mechanism.
+This acts as a protection mechanism.

 2.  **Opportunity Detection (Z-Score):** * Calculates the relative spread ratio between QQQ and SPY.
     * Normalizes the spread using a **Rolling Z-Score (Window=40)**.